Tips For Lawn Care In Autumn

 Tree Trimming – Keeping your bushes and tree limbs cut might seem like a waste of time.
 But if you have weak tree limbs, they ccan become a hazard during strong winds or heavy ice accumulation.
 Additionally, staying proactive about fall trimming keeps you in control of fallen foliage and what you’d like to do with it.
 Minding those branches allows you to choose whether to toss them, compost them, or gather them for kindling when it comes time to light up the fire pit.

 Another helpful reminder: be sure to drain the gasoline from gas powered equipment.
 Clean off your lawn mower blades, as well as the rest of your mower’s undercarriage.
+Learn more about our tree trimming services.

 Following these tips for lawn care in autumn should set you up for a health lawn throughout the fall and winter seasons.
 Additionally, taking a few proactive measures will give your landscape a leg up when spring arrives and your yard emerges from a few months of dormancy.
+Learn more about spring and fall lawn care services from TLC Landscapes!

 I’ve been researching and sharing lawn care and gardening info since 2010.
 I’m no expert, but my neighbors think I am